The Immune System

 Iodine fits perfectly into the strategy because it enhances both prevention and resistance to the virus.

-In Part II we continue our discussing with nutrients that support the
+In Part II we continue our discussion with nutrients that support the

 immune system and also consider the roles sleep and stress management.